What to Look for When Building a Tech Team for EdTechs?

 LMS platforms are comprehensive software solutions that provide tools for course management, content delivery, student assessment, and collaboration.
 They serve as centralized hubs where educators can create, organize, and deliver educational content, track student progress, and facilitate communication between teachers and students.
 LMS platforms often include features like grade books, discussion forums, assignment management, and online assessments.

-• Backend Developers: LMS platforms require robust backend development to handle user authentication, data management, content delivery, and integration with other systems.
+• Backend Developers: LMS platforms require robust backend development to efficiently manage user authentication, handle data, deliver content, and seamlessly integrate with diverse systems.

-• Frontend Developers: Creating an intuitive and user-friendly interface is crucial for LMS platforms.
+• Frontend Developers: Crafting an intuitive and user-centric interface holds immense significance for educational apps.
 Frontend developers focus on designing and implementing the user interface and user experience.

 • Instructional Designers: LMS platforms rely on effective instructional design to facilitate course creation, content organization, and learner engagement.
 Instructional designers collaborate with subject matter experts to develop engaging learning experiences.